mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

-Here is an example that deletes a mesh vertex and all surrounding faces
+Here is an example that deletes a mesh vertex and all surrounding faces:

 <table class="multiline" width="100%">
 <tr>